Does Baking Soda Clean Toilets?

 1. Pour hydrogen peroxide into the toilet bowl.
 Let it sit for a few minutes.

-2. Add baking soda and allow the mixture to sit for about 15 minutes
+2. Add baking soda and allow the mixture to sit for about 15 minutes.

-3. Afterward, scrub the toilet bowl, rinse and flush to finish.
+3. Afterward, scrub the toilet bowl, rinse, and flush to finish.

-Can Baking Soda and Vinegar Clean Toilets?
+Does Vinegar and Baking Soda Clean Toilets?

 Materials you need: